juliengan/Home-Credit-Risk-Classification/README.md

     -  A LimeTabularExplainer, a tool for explaining the predictions made by a machine learning model, initializes the explainer with various parameters, such as the input data, feature names, and categorical names.

-### Sphinx Documentation
+## Sphinx Documentation
-A documentation library, such as Sphinx, was used
+A documentation library, such as Sphinx, was used.
+You can find the HTML files in /docs folder.

-Pickle was used to save a trained machine learning model to a file, so that it can be loaded and used again later

 ## Part 2: Integrating MLFlow Library into the Project